thalestas/boot-and-compile-process/raspberry/rasp.md

 ```
 The -j$(nproc) command will use all core of your computer to compile.
 If you would like to use less, change $(nproc) to the number of cores.

+## How to prepare the SD Card
+The following files are necessary to boot the Raspberry Pi.
+* bootcode.bin
+* start.elf
+* fixup.dat
+* config.txt

+You can download these file from [https://github.com/raspberrypi/firmware/tree/master/boot](https://github.com/raspberrypi/firmware/tree/master/boot)